Plandemic: Release

 Plandemic: The Hidden Agenda Behind Covid-19 was released on May 4, 2020.
-It spread virally on social media, garnering millions of views, making it one of the most widespread pieces of COVID-19 misinformation.
+It was promoted by American far-right conspiracy theorist Alex Jones on InfoWars, and spread virally on social media, garnering millions of views, making it one of the most widespread pieces of COVID-19 misinformation.
 "Judy Mikovits" became a trending search on Google for two days.
+Two weeks prior to release, 30,368 tweets used the term "plandemic", most of which were merely retweets.
+After the video's release, the word "plandemic" was used 155% more on Twitter.
 According to CrowdTangle, QAnon Facebook groups endorsed the video.
 A Facebook spokesman recalled its hired fact-checkers wasting a huge amount of time to verify the video's claims, partly due to its duration and the number of claims.
 Before being removed, one of the videos featuring the work attracted one million views.
 Despite its removal, viewings of the video on the original site continued.
-The British musician Seal expressed love for the video and called the responses to it unjustified.
-Other public figures including the mixed martial arts fighter Nick Catone, spread the video's misinformation and Melissa Ackison, a Republican politician, supported the video.
-The video's legacy continues long after its release; in February 2021, The Washington Post reported an anti-mask Facebook page called "Shop Mask Free Los Angeles" used Plandemic: The Hidden Agenda Behind Covid-19 to support its claims.
-By this time, the Post reported some of the links had suffered from link rot.

 A YouTube spokesperson said the platform would remove videos supporting the claims of Plandemic without sufficient evidence, saying "[s]uggesting that wearing a mask can make you sick could lead to imminent harm".
-Vimeo's Trust & Safety team removed the video for violating its policies on misinformation; Twitter said hashtags like #PlagueofCorruption and #PlandemicMovie had been blacklisted and that not all of Mikovits' attempts to spread propaganda on the platform violated its policies.
+Vimeo's Trust & Safety team removed the video for violating its policies on misinformation; Twitter said hashtags like #PlagueofCorruption and #PlandemicMovie had been blacklisted and that not all of Mikovits's attempts to spread propaganda on the platform violated its policies.
 By the time the video was removed from Facebook, it had been watched 1.8 million times, had attracted 17,000 comments, and had been shared nearly 150,000 times.
 On TikTok, the video continued to find popularity via excerpted clips, some of which were removed from the platform.
+Google Drive and the Internet Archive were also used to spread the video; the former removed the files after being notified by The Washington Post.